 This is the question that foxes most bloggers and influencers: How much should I charge for sponsored posts?

-I’ve been wanting to write this post for ages.
-Truthfully, however, I wish I didn’t have to write this post.
+I’ve been wanting to write this post for ages (I’ll warn you now, it’s pretty long and detailed).
+Truthfully, however, I wish I didn’t have to write it.
 Google “what to charge brands for sponsored content” and you’ll find plenty of posts about the subject, but when it comes to the actual nitty-gritty question of BUT EXACTLY WHAT IN POUNDS AND PENCE SHOULD I BE CHARGING?! they seem to shy away from the answer.

 Fear not – I will answer that question.
 If you’re in the UK, and you want to know how much you should be charging, I will tell you.
 There are a thousand variables, but I will try and cover as many of them as I can.
 What I want to do is to give you a starting point, some actual calculations on which to base your fees, and where to go from there.
 I’ll also talk about how to negotiate, what tricks you can use to demand higher fees / save you more time / make you look really professional.

 I’ll also include what to charge for other types of campaigns or content, like guest appearances, modelling jobs, meet-and-greets, or video/filming days.

 Please note that this is aimed at the UK market – I know that other markets out there are very different.
 From what I’ve heard the US market is VERY tough, and they don’t pay one-off fees for sponsored content as much as the UK does, preferring to concentrate on affiliate marketing.
 But it will, I hope, give you an idea on how/where to start, or how/where to improve your negotiations.